-- Quizzes: Quizzes will test factual and conceptual understanding of lessons and readings. - Policy Reports: students will be asked to write three one-page reports to help inform policymakers.
-Topic of each report will be given by instructor. - Final Exam: Cumulative assessment of course. - Forum Discussion: weekly regular, thoughtful postings and peer responses.
-Every week will include two discussion questions.
+- Quizzes: Quizzes will test factual and conceptual understanding of lessons and readings.
+Questions will be in multiple-choice, true/false, and matching format. - Policy Reports (Memos): Students will be asked to write two one-page reports to help inform policymakers.
+The topic of each report will be given by the instructor. - Final Exam: Cumulative assessment of course.
+Questions will be in multiple-choice, true/false, and matching format. - Discussions: Every week will include a discussion forum.
+Thoughtful postings and peer responses are expected.